-In April 2020, the government will extend IR35 to the private sector.
+In April 2021, following a year-long delay due to Coronavirus, the government will extend IR35 to the private sector.
 Is your business ready for the change?
 Get to grips now with the options available.
 Understand the risks and the opportunities.

 In October 2019, the Upper Tribunal rejected an appeal from television presenter Christa Ackroyd concerning an IR35 ruling made earlier in the year.
 Having lost her case against HM Revenue & Customs (HMRC), Ackroyd now faces an extra tax bill of £400k.

-Ackroyd’s is just one of a string of cases involving high-profile media professionals working for the BBC who either fall foul of, or (in some cases) defeat the IR35 ‘off-payroll’ rules.
-Countless other IR35 cases are also going through the courts, including a £240k IR35 appeal case recently won by an IT contractor who worked for Accenture and the Department of Work and Pensions on the universal credit system.
+Ackroyd’s was just one of a string of cases involving high-profile media professionals working for the BBC who either fell foul of the IR35 ‘off-payroll’ rules.
+Countless other IR35 cases have gone through the courts, including a £240k IR35 appeal case won by an IT contractor who worked for Accenture and the Department of Work and Pensions on the universal credit system.

 This article will explain what IR35 is, how it could impact your business and your business’ relationship with contractors, and the solutions available.